RogerioProgramador/minitalk/README.md

 # **MINITALK**

+## Objective
-Objective: create a communication program in form of a client and server.
+Create a communication program in form of a client and server.
+In order to do that, you are only allowed to use the UNIX signals SIGUSR1 and SIGUSR2.

 ## Compile and run